 Erin Basler, MEd is a sexuality educator and disability services professional.
-Currently, she is the Brand Manager at The Center for Sexual Pleasure and Health, a sexuality education and advocacy non-profit based in Pawtucket, RI and the Disability Outreach Coordinator at New Hope, Inc, a Sexual and Domestic Violence Services agency working towards communities free from violence and exploitation.
+Currently, she is the Education Coordinator at The Center for Sexual Pleasure and Health, a sexuality education and advocacy non-profit based in Pawtucket, RI and the Disability Outreach Coordinator at New Hope, Inc, a Sexual and Domestic Violence Services agency working towards communities free from violence and exploitation.
 Erin also spends time nerding out about lube, supporting pleasure in underrepresented populations, reading research, re-watching serial killer shows, and teaching about eugenics–both in a historical context and its current applications.

 Erin has been involved in the disabilities field passively since birth and actively since 2006, working in direct care for the Massachusetts Department of Developmental Services and Baroco, Inc, a day-habilitation provider in Massachusetts & Connecticut.
 While working in the disability services field, she became involved with speaking about human rights, encouraging self-advocacy, and supporting LGBTQ visibility for people with IDD.